 Occupations and Workforce

 Camden is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Camden is a city of sales and office workers, service providers and professionals.
 There are especially a lot of people living in Camden who work in office and administrative support (20.31%), maintenance occupations (9.44%) and management occupations (8.12%).

 Setting & Lifestyle

-Camden is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Camden does not have a public transit system used by locals to get to and from work.